May 19, 2023

 - Start with text generation - it delivers the fastest ROI with the lowest risk

-- Self-host when privacy or customization matter - fine-tuning on your own data is where the real competitive advantage lives
+- Self-host when privacy or customization matter - fine-tuning on your own data is where the competitive advantage lives

 - Invest in quality control pipelines - the AI generates; humans curate and approve